roboticmaterialsgroup/3D-printed-valve/README.md

 First for the testing purpose, you will configure the device into NOT gate.
 Here is the configuration schematic.
 You will include the truth table of the device in the lab report.
 Also, you will configure the device into AND gate and OR gate, include the truth table for the configurations.

-The soft bistable valve configured as NOT gate A) The representation of NOT gate and truth table B) The schematic and C) 3D printed valve configured as NOT gate.

 Note: